-We have an Asset/Liability Committee, which is a management committee, to coordinate all aspects of the Bank's asset/liability management.
+We have an Asset/Liability Committee to coordinate all aspects involving asset/liability management.
 The committee establishes and monitors the volume, maturities, pricing and mix of assets and funding sources with the objective of managing assets and funding sources to provide results that are consistent with liquidity, growth, risk limits and profitability goals.
-Senior management continuously monitors our assets and liabilities, market conditions and relevant industry reports to effectuate and benchmark our strategic and risk management plans.
-We currently utilize a third-party modeling program, prepared on a monthly basis, to evaluate our sensitivity to changing interest rates, given our business strategy, operating environment, capital, liquidity and performance objectives, and for managing this risk consistent with the guidelines approved by our Boards of Directors.

 Liquidity Management.
 Liquidity is the ability to meet current and future financial obligations of a short-term nature.
 Our primary source of funds consist of deposit inflows, loan repayments, maturities of and payments on investment securities.
 While maturities and scheduled amortization of loans and securities are predictable sources of funds, deposit flows and mortgage prepayments are greatly influenced by general interest rates, economic conditions and competition.
 Deposit flows are affected by the overall level of interest rates, the interest rates and products offered by us and our local competitors and other factors.
 We generally manage the pricing of our deposits to be competitive.
-Our primary investing activities are the origination and purchase of loans and the purchase of securities When necessary, we utilize overnight borrowings from the Federal Home Loan Bank of New York and other correspondent banks to fund loan demand and to offset temporary deposit fluctuations.
-As of December 31, 2023, we had overnight borrowings with the Federal Home Loan Bank of New York of \$16.0 million from our overnight borrowing capacity of \$69 million at an overnight borrowing rate of 5.64%.
-As of December 31, 2023, we had no outstanding borrowings with correspondent banks or long-term borrowings with the Federal Home Loan Bank of New York.
+Our primary investing activities are the origination and purchase of loans and the purchase of securities.

 Capital Management.
 We are subject to various regulatory capital requirements administered by our regulators.
-At December 31, 2023, we meet all capital adequacy requirements to which we are subject, including, CBLR.
+At December 31, 2022, we meet all capital adequacy requirements to which we are subject, including, CBLR.
 We are considered "well capitalized" under regulatory guidelines.
 See "Regulation and Supervision-Bank Regulation-Capital Adequacy Requirements" and Note 12 of the notes to the consolidated financial statements included in this offering circular.